Algebra 1

 Make-Up Work

 Make-up work is the student’s responsibility.
-One day of make-up time is allowed to complete assignments for each day absent.
+Three Days of make-up time is allowed to complete assignments for each day absent.
 All work can be located in the google classroom.
 If you have trouble locating the assignment, please email me that day.
 If you are absent during a quiz/test, you must make arrangements with me within three days.
 I will not allow you to take the quiz/test the day you return during class since you will then miss instruction.
 Missed quizzes or tests must be made up before school or during lunch.

 Technology: